spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

 # ADFS SAML Authentication

-Active Directory Federation Services (ADFS) is one of the leading Identity Provider (IDP) solutions in the market.
-This step-by-step guide will help you to configure your Spot account to be authenticated using the SAML protocol using ADFS.
+Active Directory Federation Services (ADFS) is one of the leading identity provider (IDP) solutions in the market.
+You can configure your Spot account to be authenticated using the SAML protocol using ADFS.

 ## Prerequisites